School Library

 In Year 7 pupils follow the Religious Education Directory for Catholic schools, colleges and academies in England and Wales.
 This year provides the theological foundations of Catholicism.
 The focus is on God’s revelation and salvation history.
 The topics covered are:

-• Creation and Covenant – general and special revelation, Creation and how humans come to know God through use of natural reason.
+• Creation and Covenant – the mystery of God and how humans come to know God through general and special revelation, Creation and how humans come to know God through natural reason.

-• Prophecy and Promise – Sacred Scripture for Catholics.
+• Prophecy and Promise – the mystery of God and how humans come to know God through divine revelation and the role of Sacred Scripture for Catholics.

-• Galilee to Jerusalem – Jesus and the Incarnation.
+• Galilee to Jerusalem – Jesus Christ the incarnation and the full and final revelation of God, and the Trinity

-• Desert to garden – the presence of Christ with the Church through the sacraments.
+• Desert to Garden – the presence of Christ with the Church through the sacraments and the transformative effect of the sacraments on the lives of the faithful.
+Main emphasis is on the Sacrament of the Eucharist.

-• To the ends of the Earth – the presence of the Holy Spirit with the Church.
+• To the ends of the Earth – the presence of the Holy Spirit within the life of the Church

-• Dialogue and encounter – Councils of the Church and study of worldviews.
+• Dialogue and Encounter – Councils of the Church and the study of worldviews

 Year 8